NikoKyriakid/DisplayCommits/README.md

 - Once results are displayed, users should be able to rank the results by relevancy, or by timestamp.
 The default should be by relevancy.

 ### Design
 I've pushed a screenshot of what the results screen should look like (see `results-screen.png`).
-It is pretty rough around the edges, so feel free to improve on it, especially the colour choices.
+Please try to reproduce that screenshot (even though i'm aware it's still a bit rough around the edges).
 For the login screen, use your creativity to implement something which is coherent with the design of the results screen.

 ### Set-up instructions
 - Clone this repository